marsdenmadoka/nodeloginPassport/README.md

 run npm init to install all the dependenices

-then the project by npm start or if you have nodemon nodemon start
+then start the project by runnign npm start in your terminal or if you have nodemon run using nodemon start in your terminal

  happy codding!!